nperez0111/C-Proj/README.md

 #C++ Project#
-This project was contributed by Nick Perez, Juan Herrera and Nalin Suri.
+This project was contributed by :

+ - Nick Perez
+ - Juan Herrera
+ - Nalin Suri